SciML/Catalyst.jl/README.md

 stability(ss,rn,params)
 ```

 Here the `@reaction_network` creates a multivariate polynomial and stores in the `equilibrate_content` field in the reaction network structure.
 The `steady_state` method the inserts the corresponding parameter values and solves the polynomial system.
 The exception is if there exists a parameter as an exponent (typically `n` in a hill function).
 In this case the steady state polynomial can first be created in the `steady_state` method.
-If one plan to solve a polynomial a large number of time, but for the same value of `n`, one can get a speed-up by first fixing that value using the `fix_parameters` function:
+If one plans to solve a polynomial a large number of times with the same value of `n`, then one can get a speed-up by first fixing that value using the `fix_parameters` function:
 ```julia
 rn = @reaction_network begin
   (hill(X,v,K,n),d), 0 ↔ X